Congratulations on your College Acceptances, Seniors! But now…how will you choose your college Campus?

 - College admissions Offices: Search for announcements for organized virtual tours and special admitted student events.
 (They may already be in your emails!)
 Contact your regional admissions representative to ask how best to experience the college virtually.
 See if they can connect you with a student through Zoom or FaceTime.

 - College websites: Do a deep dive into curriculum requirements and co-curricular opportunities for your major or interest areas.
 If you’re undecided, investigate advising resources or programs for undecided students, and general education requirements.
 Head to the student life section and learn about student organizations.

 - Your network: Talk to people you know or friends of friends of friends who have attended, and ask them the hard questions about what is worrying you, or the questions you have not been able to get answered.
-Remember that a lot of college students are home early this year, so they are probably available to talk to you.

 - Your team: Talk to your school counselor, your parents, older siblings and friends, and anyone else whose experience could provide insight.

 - You: Most critically, remember that the most important determinant of your college experience is you, and what you make of the opportunities on your campus.
 Believe it or not, you will probably have a wonderful four years at any of the schools you’ve applied to.